VideoXum: Cross-modal Visual and Textural Summarization of Videos: Conclusion

 \section{Conclusion}

 In this study, we first propose a new video and text summarization task along with an enriched dataset VideoXum.
-In this task, we jointly consider the traditional video summarization task and video-to-text summarization task.
-Furthermore, we propose a novel model VTSUM-BLIP to address the challenges for our proposed task.
+In this task, we jointly consider the generic video summarization task and video-to-text summarization task.
+Furthermore, we propose a strong baseline framework VTSUM-BLIP to address the challenges for our proposed task.
 The empirical results show that our proposed framework achieves promising performance on VideoXum.
-In addition, we propose a new metric VT-CLIPScore to evaluate cross-modal video summarization semantic consistency, which shows high consistency with human evaluation on multiple experimental results.
-We plan to investigate more sophisticated models to exploit the aligned video and text summaries to improve the performance of each task.
-We may also employ in-context learning of language models \cite{hu2022promptcap} to perform cross-modal summarization.
+In addition, we adapt CLIPScore on the VideoXum benchmark and introduce a new metric VT-CLIPScore to evaluate cross-modal video summarization semantic consistency, which shows high consistency with human evaluation on multiple experimental results.
+For future studies, there are several promising directions on this benchmark.
+There is plenty of room to explore the strategy of associating V2V and V2T summarization tasks for better performance and efficiency.
+The proposed VideoXum dataset provides a foundation that could be significantly expanded through GPT-4~\cite{openai2023gpt4}, for generating video instruction-following data and thereby promoting the development of a general-purpose video assistant.
+For the evaluation metric, the adapted CLIP model for measuring video-text similarity is a practical compromise for the lack of large video-text pretrained models.
+It also suggests the need for a more reliable metric for video-text coherence measurement.
+In addition, more advanced visual/video encoders and large language models (LLMs)~\cite{openai2023gpt4,touvron2023llama} could be integrated into the proposed framework to benefit the results of cross-modal summarization.

 { }